 What is an annuity?

 An annuity is a financial product used to save tax-deferred for retirement or to generate regular income payments once in retirement.
 It is a contract between an insurance company and an individual where the individual pays the insurance company money, either as a lump sum or as payments over time.
 This money is invested and the individual receives regular payments from the insurance company when they retire.
-Usually people purchase an annuity to cover specific needs, such as principal protection, lifetime income, legacy planning or long-term care costs.
+Usually people purchase an annuity to cover specific needs.
+These can include principal protection, lifetime income, legacy planning or long-term care costs.

 And since they very much are tools of an important job in-progress, annuities take some exploration and understanding.
 We see a lot of confusion about what annuities are and how they work.
 This is understandable since there are several different kinds of annuities.